sunnybank101/BellTower/README.md

 <list>
   <li>Connect the sensors to the Arduino as per the pin definitions in "arduinoKY032.ino"
   <li>Plug the Arduino into the Raspberry PI
-  <li>Follow the instructions in the <a href="https://www.freva.com/assign-fixed-usb-port-names-to-your-raspberry-pi/">nodered flow comments</a> to create symlinks to the Arduino serial port [ie no matter which USB the RPI is connected the arduino will always be addressable as /dev/ttyUSB_ARDUINO]
+  <li>Follow the instructions <a href="https://www.freva.com/assign-fixed-usb-port-names-to-your-raspberry-pi/">here</a> to create symlinks to the Arduino serial port [ie no matter which USB the RPI is connected the arduino will always be addressable as /dev/ttyUSB_ARDUINO]
 </list>